ProfBird/GradingAssistant/README.md

 A requirements file is used to configure the program to test a particular lab assignment.
 The requirements file can be written in a spreadsheet and then saved in .csv format.

+See the Docs folder for example requirements files

 ### Output
 A text file with a summary report s is saved in the lab assignment folder for each student submission.
 Here is an example of a summary report: